morgenthum/lambda-heights/README.md

 pacman -S mingw-w64-x86_64-SDL2_ttf
 ```

-Pacman stores the pkg-config files of the libraries to `/mingw64/lib/pkgconfig` which wasn't in the lookup path on my machine by default.
-I had to copy the `sdl2*.pc` files to `/usr/lib/pkgconfig` by my own to enable the haskell stack to find the native libraries for the haskell binding libraries.

 ### Build the project

 Clone this repository, navigate to the root folder and run `stack build`.
 This should take some time to setup the project by installing the isolated compiler and all the dependencies of the project.
 When the process is done, you should find a executable in `.stack-work/install/xyz/bin` relative to the project folder.
-You need to copy the font `HighSchoolUSASans.ttf` to the executable to get it running.
+Copy the executable to the project root, because it needs the fonts folder.

 Have fun!